telemore/telemore.github.io/pages/terms-condition.markdown

 ### 6.1 Billing
 - Subscriptions are billed on a recurring basis as specified during the signup process.
 - Payment is required via accepted methods (e.g., credit cards, ACH).
+- **Any changes to billing terms or subscription fees will be communicated via email or updates to these Terms of Service.**

 ### 6.2 Refunds
 - Subscription fees are non-refundable except as required by law or explicitly stated in your agreement.

-### 6.3 Taxes
-- You are responsible for any applicable taxes, duties, or charges related to your Subscription.

 ---

 ## 7. AWS Hosting and Security Commitments

 ### 7.1 Use of AWS Infrastructure
-- The Service is hosted on **AWS**, leveraging state-of-the-art data centers and robust infrastructure.
+- The Service is hosted on AWS, leveraging state-of-the-art data centers and robust infrastructure.
 - AWS ensures high availability, scalability, and compliance with global data protection standards.

 ### 7.2 Security Practices